blaine-geiger/Pwnagotchi/README.md

 ## Install and configuration

-Now that all of the pieces are together, we can plug it in and install the image.
-Credit to https://github.com/jayofelony/pwnagotchi who has kept the project active and is the source for the most recent stable release.
+Credit to [jayofelony](https://github.com/jayofelony/pwnagotchi) who has kept the project active and is the source for the most recent stable release.

+### Download and Write the Image:
-- Download the image file https://github.com/jayofelony/pwnagotchi
+   - Download the image file [at this github page](https://github.com/jayofelony/pwnagotchi)
-- Write the image to the SD card (Pi imager, Balena etcher)
+   - Write the image to the SD card using Pi imager or Balena Etcher
-- Get some drivers so we can SSH into the device
+### Setup the Network and SSH:
 - Set the IP and mask (10.0.0.1 /24)
    - SSH into the device (PuTTY, Powershell) with default credentials which we will change
-- Make some changes to the configuration file found in /etc/pwnagotchi/config.toml
+### Edit the Configuration File `etc/pwnagotchi/config.toml`:
-	- naming the device, language
+   - Name the device, choose language
-	- whitelist any WAP you don't want to attack
+   - Whitelist any WAP you don't want to attack
-	- enable display, type of display, color
+   	- Enable display and set type of display
-	- too many config choices to list, see this reference https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml
+   	- There are a lot of configuration options, see this [reference](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml)

-- You can also run the device in a headless configuration
+- You can also run the device in a headless configuration and connect to your phone via Bluetooth
 - Connection by bluetooth tethering to your phone is also possible
-- Antenna modification can be accomplished by soldering directly to the board or possibly with USB connection (some report success)
-	- This provides much better reception for sniffing

 ### Web GUI